TambourineReindeer/stab-language/README.md

 ## Delegates

-To provide a partial replacement of anonymous classes the language has delegates.
+To provide a partial replacement of anonymous classes, the language has delegates.
 Delegates can be used to store and combine pairs of objects and methods for a later invocation.
 For example:

 ```
 using java.lang;